kubernetes-sigs/external-dns/docs/tutorials/gke.md

-# Setting up ExternalDNS on Google Container Engine
+# Setting up ExternalDNS on Google Kubernetes Engine

 This tutorial describes how to setup ExternalDNS for usage within a GKE cluster.
 Make sure to use **>=0.4** version of ExternalDNS for this tutorial